Unlocking Creativity & Sparking Real Change

 This group of five young women boarded their first-ever flight to New York City and bravely presented to a panel of investment elite.
 They were forever changed and so was I. Pouring into people + possibilities became a lifelong pursuit.

-To Leticia, Lily, Christina, Blanca, and Chelsea, I always believed in your potential and will forever be grateful I got to witness you see it in yourselves.
+To Leticia, Lily, Christina, Blanca, and Chelsea, I always believed in your potential.
+And I’ll always be grateful I got to watch you believe in it, too.